Homer M. Garza

 Arriving in Korea

-Homer M. Garza talks about his first combat experience in Korea, seeing the results of the massacre at Nogeun-ri.
-He also describes their retreat south to set up the Pusan Perimeter.
+Homer M. Garza recalls arriving in Korea on July 18, 1950.
+He recounts his first combat experience, witnessing the aftermath of the massacre at Nogeun-ri.
+He describes their retreat south to establish the Pusan Perimeter.

 Share YouTube: